robvdw/RCA_AIG_042Q6_ARTIFICIAL_INTELLIGENCE/README.md

 # Scope
 A hands-on grounding of state-of-the-art data-products.
-The course provides a roadmap for building conceptual AI prototypes of Human-Centered (HC) data-products.
+The course provides a roadmap for building conceptual AI prototypes of Human-Centered (HC) data-products by means of AI-platforms.

+AI platforms provide a cohesive software application that offers a mixture of basic building blocks essential both for creating many kinds of data science solution and incorporating such solutions into business processes, surrounding infrastructure and products.
+Machine learning is a popular subset of data science that warrants specific attention when evaluating these platforms.
 HC data products are digital products that use statistical and/or ML-implemented data analysis to visually support decision-making and help humans control complex systems.
 Generally, a data product is the visually processed result, with the help of ML-algorithms, of complex data analysis of systems.

 Data products aim to make Wicked Problems accessible to humans.